abdullah-if/math-tools/README.md

 ## Equation solver
 Takes coefficients as input.
 Solves polynomial of single variable.
 Uses following algorithm:
 According to factor theorem,
-for P(x)= aₙxⁿ + aₙ₋₁xⁿ⁻¹+......... +a₀
+if P(x)= aₙxⁿ + aₙ₋₁xⁿ⁻¹+......... +a₀

-All solutions of P(x) can expressed as p/q when p is a factor of a₀  and q is a factor of aₙ while aₙ and a₀ are integers.
+then solutions of P(x) can expressed as p/q when p is a factor of a₀  and q is a factor of aₙ while aₙ and a₀ are integers.
 Here p and q may be positive or negative.
 Since, qx-p is factor of the polynomial.
 *Note: The programme turns non-integer coefficients in integer in runtime.*
 *P.S.:If the a₀ is missing then 0 is a solution for the function.
 This is also considered in the programme.*